The Serendipity Problem

 Nobody wants to drink beer on a Zoom call at 5 PM after a full day of Zoom calls.
 Attendance starts at 60%, drops to 20% by month 3, and the ritual dies a quiet death.

-Why it fails: In-person happy hours work because of the physical environment change — you leave the office, go somewhere else, and the context shift signals "relaxation."
+Why it fails: In-person happy hours work because of the physical environment change.
+You leave the office, go somewhere else, and the context shift signals "relaxation."
 On Zoom, there is no context shift.
 You are in the same room, looking at the same screen, talking to the same people.

 The Always-On Video Room